Knowledge base

 - Configure the extension, for example:

-From then on, an email sent from a contact form present on the site (default form Divi for example, it will be via an SMTP method.
+From then on, an email sent from a contact form present on the site (default form Divi for example) will be sent via an SMTP method.

 ... on Prestashop